explorigin/Rocket/doc/usage.rst

 Rocket is tested to run with both cPython and Jython.
 Which are very different platforms from a concurrency perspective.
 This has an impact on how Rocket should be configured on each platform.

-Because of its GIL, cPython is keeps one process on one CPU regardless of the number of running threads.
-Threads are used in cPython to allow other work to go on while some portions are blocked on external (to Python) operations.
+Because of its GIL, cPython keeps one process on one CPU regardless of the number of running threads.
+Threads are used in cPython to allow other work to go on while some portions are blocked on external operations such as database queries or file reads.
 For this reason, it is advantageous to have a large number of threads running.

 Jython, on the other hand, has no GIL and is fully multi-threaded with fine-grained locking.
 The downside of this is that many threads will sit and lock on global resources.
-Starvation is a major problem for CPU-bound servers.
+Starvation is a major problem for **CPU-bound** servers with a high number of threads.
 If your web application is largely I/O bound, then a large number of threads is perfectly fine.
-But for CPU bound applications, having a large number of threads will dramatically decrease the performance of Rocket on Jython.
+But for CPU-bound applications, having a large number of threads will dramatically decrease the performance of Rocket on Jython.
 The recommended number for max_threads_ for Rocket on CPU-bound applications is 1.5 * the number of CPU-cores.
-For example, a server with 2 dual-core processors has 8 cores.
-The recommended maximum number of threads for Jython would be 12.
-Since this is such a low number, setting max_threads_ and min_threads_ to an equal number will prevent the threadpool from dynamically flexing the thread pool (thus saving a little more processor power).
+For example, a server with 2 dual-core processors has 4 cores.
+The recommended maximum number of threads for Jython would be 6 for CPU-bound applications.
+Since this is such a low number compared to the cPython recommendations, setting max_threads_ and min_threads_ to an equal number will prevent the threadpool from dynamically flexing the thread pool (thus saving a little more processor power).